 Why choose Electric Fencing?

-Fencing is used for a whole host of reasons by many land owners around the world, there are many options nowadays to meet the needs of farmers and other land owners including electric fencing, wood fencing, barbed wire, smooth wire, high tensile wire as well as walls and hedges.
-The main reason why fences or boundaries are constructed is to keep animals in or out of a parameter, but why choose electric fencing over other options that are available?
+Electric Fencing is used for a whole host of reasons by many land owners around the world.
+There are many options nowadays to meet the needs of farmers, smallholders and domestic properties including electric fencing, wood fencing, barbed wire, smooth wire, high tensile wire as well as for walls and hedges.
+The main reason why fences or boundaries are constructed is to keep animals in or out of a perimeter, but why choose electric fencing over other options that are available?

 Historically speaking ...

 Throughout history of animal and land management the fence has become increasingly prominent; traditionally fences were built from stones in the form of dry stone walls.
 These walls are durable and very strong, so it is difficult for animals to escape as long as they are built tall enough.
 However they are usually permanent and tend to take a long time to build, they serve a purpose but are not always feasible for all fencing needs.